Best Climbing Brushes: The Top 7 of 2019

 The scrub brush is also disappointing, especially next to the Mammut Boulder Brush.
 The nylon bristles aren’t as capable as the natural hair, and the BD version is far less efficient.
 It’s not even all that effective outside, unless what you’re scrubbing is dirt rather than chalk or grime.

 The wooden-handle brush is a solid entrant and held up well next to the powerhouses from Sublime and Lapis.
 The handle has a graceful curve, and the brush is nicely sized and easy to use.
 The polarizing feature is the bristles, which were the softest of any brush tested.

 They’re effective on sculpted plastic, but don’t perform as well outdoors: “When you use it on real rock, it doesn’t get all the way in,” said one tester.
 “It just kinda brushes over it.”
 On hard rock, stiffer bristles dug in more effectively to scrape out grime, and the BD failed to match the competition.

 If the wooden brush were sold individually, this review might look different.
-But BD has decided to sell it only in combination with the other brushes, which means that you have to pay $19.95 (the costliest in our test) for the privilege of using it.
+But BD has decided to sell it only in combination with the other brushes, which means that you have to pay quite a bit for the privilege of using it.